u5197140705-commits/dbus_porting_BA/memory-bank/plan_dbus_zephyr_conversion.md

 ### Zephyr RTOS Integration
 - **Threads:** Dedicated Zephyr threads for dbus transmission and reception.
 - **Inter-Process Communication (IPC):** Utilize Zephyr's message queues or pipes for communication between the dbus driver threads and the application layer.
-- **Device Drivers:** Leverage Zephyr's device driver model for CAN/UART communication.
+- **Device Drivers:** Leverage Zephyr's device driver model for SPI communication.
 This may involve writing new Zephyr-compatible drivers or adapting existing ones.
 - **Synchronization:** Use Zephyr semaphores or mutexes for protecting shared resources (e.g., message buffers).
 - **Error Handling:** Integrate with Zephyr's logging and error reporting mechanisms.